 Repair tasks are typically estimated on a time-based method.
 You should factor in at least $50-$100 per hour for cabinet repair tasks, and potentially more for valued or valuable furniture.

 What is the process for having new cabinets made?

 The process for getting new cabinets made begins with you.
-You’ll research what kind of cabinets you are after, check out cabinet style and design inspiration online and elsewhere, and collect photos and images to show to the cabinet maker later.
-Review the quotes you get on Airtasker and select a few tradespeople to have initial consultations with.
+You’ll do research into what kind of cabinets you are after, check out cabinet style and design inspiration online and elsewhere and collect photos and images to show to the cabinet maker later.
+Review the quotes you get on Air Tasker and select a few tradespeople to have initial consultations with.